qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 }
 {% endhighlight %}

-Also, you need install 'babel-cli' globally using npm.
+Also, you need install 'babel-cli' global, using npm.

 In `scripts` property are located 3 npm-scripts: